 Thinking about moving to Dallas?
-With an unemployment rate of 3.4%, easy public transit with DART, and a thriving food and entertainment scene, it’s easy to see why a growing number of singles and young professionals are calling Dallas home.
-But what neighborhood is the best fit for your lifestyle?
-Take a closer look at the best Dallas neighborhoods for singles and young professionals below!
+With a strong job market, easy public transit with DART, and a thriving food and entertainment scene, it’s easy to see why a growing number of singles and young professionals are calling Dallas home.
+Take a closer look at the five best Dallas neighborhoods for singles and young professionals!

 Bishop Arts District

 - Home Price: $177,324 median purchase price; $878 median monthly rent

 - Crime Rate: Safer than 26% of Dallas neighborhoods

 Bishop Arts District is a vibrant neighborhood located south of Downtown Dallas.
 Within this small entertainment district, there are over 60 shops, restaurants, and galleries, making this spot one of the best neighborhoods for young professionals and singles in the city!
 Residents are also drawn here because the Bishop Arts District is one of the most affordable neighborhoods in Dallas, offering cozy bungalows and modern apartments for home options.